nvkantonio/sse_request/README.md

 ## Additional info

-This package does not work for web.

-This package does not support bidirectional protocol implementation.
+- This package does not support bidirectional protocol implementation.
 In that case, consider using the [official sse package](https://pub.dev/packages/sse) instead.

 Known issues:
-- Too many events in a single stream response could be cut off (probably a length limiter in the dart:http package)
+- Too many data in a single stream response or a short amount of time could be cut off